stephenvegagarcia/Qsv/replit.md

 Quantum Audio Sonar is a specialized audio visualization application that maps environments through sound waves using quantum-enhanced signal processing.
 The application captures real-time microphone input, processes it through Qiskit quantum circuits, and displays an interactive 3D sonar visualization with cyberpunk aesthetics.

-The system offers both a Python Pygame version (recommended) and a web-based version built with React, TypeScript, and Three.js.
-It combines real-time audio analysis, quantum computing algorithms, and advanced 3D visualization to create an immersive environmental mapping experience.
+The system offers both a Python OpenCV version (recommended for desktop use) and a web-based version built with React, TypeScript, and Three.js.
+It combines real-time audio analysis, quantum computing algorithms, and advanced visualization to create an immersive environmental mapping experience.

 ## User Preferences